Supply Chain Process Optimization Using Linear Programming

 I have shared in previous articles some case studies of linear programming for process optimization

-In this article, I will explain the methodology I used to solve these operational issues using Linear Programing using a real operational case study.
+In this article, I will explain the methodology I used to solve these operational issues using linear programming and a real operational case study.

 II.
 Requirements & Formulation of LP Problems